statecharts/statecharts.github.io/what-is-a-state-machine.md

 ---
 sitemap:
-  lastmod: 2019-07-08
+  lastmod: 2020-04-10
-  priority: 0.4
+  priority: 0.7
-description: A state machine is a machine that can be in exactly one state at a time, reacting to events by transitioning between states.
+description: A state machine is a way of modeling program state so that a program will always be in exactly one state at any one time.
 keywords:
   - state
   - state machine